-An Academic Learning Center is conveniently located on each campus: In Cranford, on the first floor of the MacKay Library; in Elizabeth, on the third floor of the Lessner Building; and in Plainfield, in the Annex.
-For further information or to check with any of the ALCs for hours of operations and tutoring schedules, visit https://www.ucc.edu/about/ALC, or find us in Owl's Nest under Student Development.
+An Academic Learning Center is conveniently located on each campus: In Cranford, on the first floor of the MacKay Library; in Elizabeth, on the first floor of the Kellogg Building; and in Plainfield, in the Annex.
+For further information or to check with any of the ALCs for hours of operations and tutoring schedules, visit www.ucc.edu/discover-union/academiclearning-center/, or find us in Owl's Nest under Student Development.